Polaris Project: Criticism

 Polaris Project has been criticized by journalists, sex workers and some public health advocates.
-Reason magazine editor Elizabeth Nolan Brown referred to Polaris as "one of the biggest purveyors of bad statistics dressed up as 'human trafficking awareness'".
+Reason magazine editor Elizabeth Nolan Brown referred to Polaris as "one of the biggest purveyors of bad statistics dressed up as 'human trafficking awareness.
 Sex worker advocates have stated the human trafficking hotline operated by Polaris is not confidential, and that calls to the hotline are referred to police who then arrest adult sex workers.
-However, at least as of 2022, The National Human Trafficking Hotline is confidential, except in cases where an call is made about someone under 18 suspected of abuse, in which case reporting to law enforcement may be required by law.
+However, at least as of 2022, The National Human Trafficking Hotline is confidential, except in cases where a call is made about someone under 18 suspected of abuse, in which case reporting to law enforcement may be required by law.
 Others have criticized Polaris for providing no services to alleged victims.

 The accuracy of Polaris’ data on human trafficking has been questioned by multiple sources.
 In 2011, Polaris was criticized for knowingly using false and misleading data to exaggerate the number of trafficked sex workers and understate their age of entry into sex work.
 Polaris later partnered with data analysis firm Palantir Technologies to improve the organization of data reported to the National Human Trafficking Resource Center and the accuracy of statistics released to the public.

 In 2015, Polaris was accused of using unreferenced and uncorroborated data to exaggerate the income and number of clients seen by street based and massage parlor based sex workers and the prevalence of "pimps".